hassio-addons/addon-bookstack/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-Bookstack.
+Bookstack: Simple & Free Wiki Software.

 ## About

 BookStack is a simple, self-hosted, easy-to-use platform for organising and storing information.
 Please support the developers of this software at [Bookstack].

 ![Bookstack screenshot](images/screenshot.png)